DeKUT-DSAIL/dsa2021/acoustic-processing/README.md

 ### Get the data
-Here we are using a version of the dataset that has been converted to mono and `mp3` to save space.
-The dataset has been uploaded [here](https://drive.google.com/file/d/1-wvwEL766FvvpgJYi_adrxAyu2rHW77A/view?usp=sharing).
-Download the dataset and unzip the the files into the data folder.

-We have prepared melspectrograms for download [here](https://drive.google.com/file/d/1ibw9jKKqx8lDWEPyOEIGqmJkXqMkvew1/view?usp=sharing) using the parameters listed in `files/parameters.ini`.
-Download these melspectrograms and unzip them in the data folder to produce the folder `melspec-16kHz-mp3`.
-Once this is done, the file structure should then look as shown below
+Ensure you have downloaded and unpacked the data as descibed [here](../README.md) and that the data directory looks as shown below.

 ```
 data